72itde/linux-remote-configuration-management/README.md

 Just have a look at the sample configuration file `lrcm.io.conf`

+## host-specific tasks

+You can add a host-specific playbook to your repository; the naming convention is

+`<hostname>-<playbook-name>`

+that means if your hostname for example is `dirtydesktop69` and your playbook-name (section `[GIT]`/`playbook:` in the config file) is `playbook.yaml` you just have to add a playbook file called `dirtydesktop69-playbook.yaml` to your repository and it will be applied to the host called `dirtydesktop69` after the standard playbook was applied.

 ## Python3 version compatibility

 Currently this software is developed and tested on and for Python